silvesco94/cinderella_article/README.md

+# Chaos and Control: What the Numbers Reveal About March Madness
+*By Scott Silverstein*

 I am **not** a sports bettor.
 I will **never** be a sports bettor.
 And I will absolutely, unequivocally, without hesitation, **never** tie myself to sports betting in any way.